vigetlabs/platomformio/README.md

 ## Upload

-Plug your Arduino in and `cmd-shift-U`:
+Plug your board in and `cmd-shift-U`:

 ![upload](http://i.imgur.com/sYk6qAO.gif)